-Ricoh Japan is replacing traditional metal tooling with custom, lightweight 3D printed jigs and fixtures for its Production Technology Center assembly line.
+Ricoh Japan is replacing traditional metal tooling with custom, lightweight 3D printed tools including jigs and fixtures for its Production Technology Center assembly line.
 The tooling is printed on a Stratasys (NASDAQ: SSYS), Fortus 900mc Production 3D Printer.
 The assembly line, located in the northeast branch of Ricoh Industries in Miyagi prefecture, Japan, is dedicated to manufacturing large-format printers.

-By producing the tools in durable ABS thermoplastic on its Stratasys 3D Printer, Ricoh can customize each tool precisely according to the part geometry while reducing the tool’s weight.
+By producing the tools in durable ABS thermoplastic on its Stratasys 3D Printer, Ricoh can customize each 3D printed tool precisely according to the part geometry while reducing the tool’s weight.
 This capability helps Ricoh accelerate the manufacturing process in which an operator typically handles more than 200 parts each day.

 The need for speed